mud0703/Autonomous_driving_projects/German _Traffic_Signal_Classifier/README.md

 ## Results

-After 15 epochs I got 99.22% traning accuracy with loss of 0.025
+After 30 epochs I got 99.73% traning accuracy with loss of 0.085 and for Test data I got 98.06% accuracy